kennybcuz/smartphone_activity_recognition/README.md

 * Models - KNearestNeighbors Classifier, RandomForestClassifier, XGBoostClassifier

 ## Setup
-Setup environment by importing pandas, numpy and the sci-kit learn models mentioned in the Technologies section
+Setup environment by importing pandas, numpy, seaborn and the sci-kit learn models mentioned in the Technologies section

 ## Code Examples
 See project notebooks